jumppad-labs/daggerverse/github/README.md

 - `owner` (str): The owner of the repository.
 - `repo` (str): The name of the repository.
 - `sha` (string): Commit SHA associated with a PR.
+- `token` (Secret, optional): The GitHub token to use for authentication, can also be set using `WithToken`.

 Returns:
 - `string`: The new semantic version tag, empty if no pr labels are foun or the commit SHA.